GSA/idmanagement.gov/_buy/trust-services.md

 - [Government Identity Services](#government-identity-services) – Issue PKI-based credentials to government employees or contractors.
 Credential types include PIV and federal PIV-Interoperable.
 - [Business Identity Services](#business-identity-services) – Issue PKI-based credentials for organizations doing business with the government, but the personnel do not qualify for a PIV card.
 Credential types include PIV-Interoperable and other PKI certificates.
-- [Non-Government PKI Trust Framework](#non--government-pki-trust-framework) – Certify private organization PKI to connect with the Federal PKI.
+- [Non-Government PKI Trust Framework](#non-government-pki-trust-framework) – Certify private organization PKI to interoperate with the Federal PKI.

 ## Government Identity Services